VzBoT3D/docs/docs/ezvz/filaments.md

 | PC CF    | Prusament, 3DXtech                                                                     | 295°C           |
 | PPS CF   | Luvocom, Essentium                                                                     | 350°C           |

+{: .highlight }
+> &#8226; PPS Needs to be annealed in order to be allowed to be shipped and ability to do so will be checked.
+Parts will start warping/creeping otherwise.

 ## Banned brands/Fillament

 | Fillament | Brand |